Alpha-Buchotep/WindowsUpdateServicesBlocker/README.md

 Start **WindowsUpdateBlockerCleanup.exe** as administrator and search for updates.

+If You finished updating Windows and want to prevent automatic updates then start Windows Update Blocker Service (wupblocker).

 ### **Note**
 This utility stops Windows Update Blocker Service and resetting Windows Update and Windows Update Medic Service (if exists).